 In Conclusion

-• To thin out overly thick caramel for better pouring, add a few teaspoons of cream or milk and give it a good mix or use an use an immersion blender.
+- To thin out overly thick caramel for better pouring, add a few teaspoons of cream or milk and give it a good mix, or use an immersion blender.

-• An unopened can of dulce de leche last up to 3 months at room temperature.
-Any leftover should be kept in an airtight container in the fridge for up to 3 weeks.
+- An unopened can of dulce de leche lasts up to 3 months at room temperature.
+Any leftovers should be kept in an airtight container in the fridge for up to 3 weeks.

-• When boiling, making sure cans are fully submerged in water at all times.
+- When boiling, make sure cans are fully submerged in water at all times.

-• When boiling it in the closed can, there is no way you can check the progress, so the final result will always be a bit of trial and error.
+- When boiling it in a closed can, there is no way you can check the progress, so the final result will always be a bit of trial and error.

 Read More: How To Boil Milk Without Burning Or Sticking